Our Goals & About the Missions

 Flight to Freedom

-We are in the process of rebuilding Flight to Freedom and hope to have a beta version ready by late spring or summer 2022.
-The game won’t be publicly available until a later date (to be determined).
+We are in the process of rebuilding Flight to Freedom.
 For those who are interested in previewing and providing feedback on the beta, please reach out to us at missionus@thirteen.org to let us know you would like to be added to our reviewer list.

 A Cheyenne Odyssey